Want to help?

 We have also organised events at Labour and Liberal Democrat conferences including, in 2011, a party for 200 Labour party members at the famous Cavern Club in Liverpool.
 Naturally, it featured a Beatles' tribute band.

-We also host events in London including, until recently, an annual boat party ('Smoke on the Water') attended by 200+ guests, and an annual Freedom Dinner for 150+ guests at Boisdale of Canary Wharf.
-Speakers have included General Sir Mike Jackson, former head of the British army; journalists Rod Liddle, James Delingpole and Brendan O'Neil; and the late Lord Bell, former advisor to Margaret Thatcher and Ronald Reagan.
+Pre-Covid we hosted events in London including an annual boat party ('Smoke on the Water') attended by 200+ guests, and an annual Freedom Dinner for 150+ guests at Boisdale of Canary Wharf.
+Speakers included General Sir Mike Jackson, former head of the British army; journalists Rod Liddle, James Delingpole and Brendan O'Neil; and the late Lord Bell, former advisor to Margaret Thatcher and Ronald Reagan.

-We have also organised events at Boisdale of Belgravia, our favourite smoker-friendly bar restaurant, the famous Groucho Club in Soho, and the Houses of Parliament where, in 2011, we organised a reception for 200 on the terrace at the House of Commons.
+We have also organised events at Boisdale of Belgravia, our favourite smoker-friendly bar restaurant, the famous Groucho Club in Soho, and the Houses of Parliament where, in 2011, we organised a reception for 200 people on the terrace at the House of Commons.
+Special guest and speaker that day was artist David Hockney.

-Our most successful event (it attracted camera crews from 12 countries) was our 'Revolt In Style' dinner for 400 people at The Savoy hotel in London shortly before the introduction of the smoking ban in England in July 2007.
-Speakers that night included BBC presenter Andrew Neil, TV chef Antony Worrall Thompson, and Claire Fox, director of the Academy of Ideas.
+Our most successful event (it attracted camera crews from 12 countries) was our 'Revolt In Style' dinner for 400 people at the Savoy Hotel in London shortly before the introduction of the smoking ban in England in July 2007.
+Speakers included journalist and broadcaster Andrew Neil, Antony Worrall Thompson, and Claire Fox.

-Other guests at Forest events have included artist David Hockney, musician Joe Jackson, plus MPs, peers and parliamentary researchers.
+Guests at other Forest events have included musician Joe Jackson plus MPs, peers and parliamentary researchers.

 We welcome donations to support our work.
 Donations from individual supporters have ranged from £10 to £300 to £2000.
 Whatever you can afford to contribute, we would be delighted and grateful to accept.